-Soon after the completion of our eight-day mission, North Korea's Prime Minister Yon Hyong Muk led a delegation to Seoul and signed a "Joint Declaration on the Denuclearization of the Korean Peninsula" with the South Korean government.
-Over the coming months, our movement set up an industrial enterprise, The Pyonghwa Motors Factory, as well as the Botong River Hotel and the World Peace Center, all in Pyongyang, as the cornerstone for unification.
-Afterward, the seeds planted by my husband and I at that time bore fruit with the visit of the South Korean president to North Korea to discuss the path toward unification.
+Soon after the completion of our eight-day mission, North Korea's Prime Minister Yon Hyong-muk led a delegation to Seoul and signed a "Joint Declaration on the Denuclearization of the Korean Peninsula" with the South Korean government.
+Over the coming months, our movement set up an industrial enterprise, the Pyonghwa Motors factory, as well as the Botong River Hotel and the World Peace Center, all in Pyongyang, as the cornerstone for unification.
+Afterwards, the seeds planted by my husband and I at that time bore fruit with the visit of the South Korean president to North Korea to discuss the path toward unification.
 On that foundation, the shoots of peace and unification are growing.
 When those shoots blossom into full bloom, the earnest prayers my husband and I have offered for Korean unification will be remembered forever.

 After our meetings with President Gorbachev and Chairman Kim, my husband and I mapped out our next steps.
-We envisioned God-centered organizations that would fill the vacuum about to be created and actually lead to peace in the world.
-With the tangible menace of communism now fading, the reformation of religious faith and family-based morality was the next mountain to climb.
+We envisioned God-centered organizations that would fill the vacuum about to be created by communism's demise and undergird effective peace-building.
+With the tangible menace of militant communism now fading, the reformation of religious faith and family-based morality was the next mountain to climb.